Competencies

 Decision

-If the request is well-founded, the Enlarged Board of Appeal (A112bis(5) EPC and R108(3) EPC):
+If the petition is well-founded, the Enlarged Board of Appeal (A112bis(5) EPC and R108(3) EPC) :

 taxeannuellerevision

-Protection of Third Parties
+Protection of third parties

-• for its business;
+• for their business;

-• or for the needs thereof.
+• or for the needs of the latter.